 What the data reveals...

-Per data from the U.S. Department of Energy, the energy expenditure for heating and cooling in a typical American household ranges from 50% to 70%.
+Per data from the U.S. Energy Information Association, the energy expenditure for heating and cooling in a typical American household ranges from 50% to 52%.
 This data highlights the critical role of a well-managed seasonal HVAC transition in controlling your energy expenses.

 Lesser-Known Fact